bombasticSlacks/Reclaimers/Game/Additional-Attributes.md

 Sway is equal to [Communication](Core/Communication), but will be modified by [Severity](Deployment#Severity).

 ## Completed Missions
-Tracks the number of missions you have completed, informs what [Advancement](Advancement) you can select after each mission.
+Tracks the number of missions you have completed, informs what [Advancements](Game/Progress#Advancements) you can select after each mission.